Medical information

 • confirms the employee’s absence is for medical reasons

-• gives an approximate return to work or reassessment date
+• gives an approximate return to work date

 • only relates to the operation of the workplace and the employee’s job duties

-Employers do not have a right to full disclosure of employees’ medical situations.
 Some disability-related absences may not require any medical documentation.
-For example, short, infrequent absences will likely only require minimal medical information.
+For example, short or infrequent absences likely only require minimal medical information.
 Employers are not entitled to an employee’s diagnosis except in very limited circumstances.

 Return to work and accommodation at work